“THE PIN” IS THE ANTIDOTE TO AUSTRALIA’S NON-DIVERSE MEDIA LANDSCAPE

 Nkechi: Australia is unique to the rest of the world because it is a country in denial about its own history and because of that, discussions about race and culture are hard, painful and angry.
 In Australia, people find it hard to have conversations about diversity that go deeper than the surface.
 We treat our Indigenous population like they are a burden that we are happy to treat as subhuman citizens still and even when we talk about them it is as if they don’t exist as a part of our society.
 On top of that we regard new Australians (who are labelled “immigrants” and “refugees” because they are not white) like they are the “other” as well.

-And what about Australia’s media landscape?
-At least abroad, it has a reputation for being right-wing, conservative and for making TV which fails to represent the country’s diversity.
+What about Australia’s media landscape?
+At least abroad, it has a reputation for being right-wing, conservative and for making TV that fails to represent the country’s diversity.
 Do you feel like this is still true or are things starting to change?

 Nkechi: I think it is definitely true.
 A lot of people who come to Australia are surprised by how diverse our population is because there is nothing to indicate that we are anything but white; at least if you go by the content [available via the] mainstream media.
 In my opinion I think that comes down to the people that are in charge of our media outlets who are white, male and from another era, because they (like many people, I guess) want to see themselves and their idea of Australia represented through their work and it shows.